-Lincolnshire Partnership Foundation Trust (LPFT) is part of the East Midlands Specialty Psychiatry Core Training Scheme.
+Lincolnshire Partnership Foundation Trust (LPFT) is part of the East Midlands Speciality Psychiatry Core Training Scheme.
 This covers Nottinghamshire, Derbyshire and Lincolnshire.

-We host core trainees on in a diverse range of posts across the county and trainees on the scheme can elect to remain in Lincolnshire for much of the programme.
-There are many aspects of our core training programme that are unique to Lincolnshire and we are very proud of the individualised and friendly nature of our programme.
+We host core trainees in a variety of posts across the county and trainees on the scheme can choose to remain in Lincolnshire for the majority of the programme.
+Many aspects of our core training programme are unique to Lincolnshire and we are very proud of the individualised and friendly nature of our programme.

-We have recently rolled out a leadership programme for Core Trainees to support their development.
-Core Trainees will be supported to take up projects and be guided through their projects as part of an immersive experiential learning process.
+We have recently rolled out a leadership programme for Core Trainees in order to support their development.
+Trainees will be supported to take on projects.
+They will be guided through these as part of an immersive experiential learning process.

 We aim to give you an excellent grounding in psychotherapy and an understanding of the unconscious mind.
-This will give you a solid foundation for future discovery as well as supporting you to manage the challenges of clinical practice.
+This will give you a solid foundation for future discovery.
+We will also be supporting you to manage the challenges of clinical practice.

-The psychotherapy tutor, Dr Beena Rajkumar, will meet with core trainees and tailor their experience to their interests.
+Psychotherapy tutor, Dr Beena Rajkumar, will help tailor the trainee's experience to their interests.
 This will include support to complete the required short and long psychotherapy cases.